 Similarly, counterfeit goods produced in China and Turkey are widely available in the Western Balkans.
 Counterfeit sports shoes, cosmetics, accessories for mobile phones and other items transit through the region and find a local market.
-The EU identifies Albania as a transit point of particular significance for redistributing counterfeit products into European markets.
+The EU identifies Albania as a transit point of particular significance for redistributing counterfeit products into European markets.114

 Smuggling operations between Kosovo and Serbia seem to have increased in scale since customs tariffs were introduced on goods from Serbia and Bosnia and Herzegovina in late 2018.
 The Kosovar government announced a reduction in barriers in early 2020, but whether smuggling activities will consequently decrease again will require close observation.
-The same service in the same service
+116